theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 # Fundamentals of Python

 # Objectives
-Assign value to variables
+- Understand the background of Python
+- Understand the different data types and structures
+- Be able to use Python like a calculator

-Guido Van Rossum first created Python in 1991 with key aims:
+Guido Van Rossum first created Python in 1991 with these key aims:

-1. Good for day to day activities.
-Less development time.
+1. Suitable for day-to-day activities.
+Fast development time.
-2. As simple and easy to understand as english
+2. As simple and easy to understand as English
-3. Open source so that everyone can contirbute to the program
+3. Open source so that everyone can contribute to the program

 # What are the advantages of using Python compared to other languages?

-## Advantages....
+## Advantages
 - Open-source
 - Available for iOS, Windows and Linux
 - Designed for readability
 - Large supportive community
-- Third party packages!
+- Third-party packages!

-## Disadvantages....
+## Disadvantages
 - Speed
 - High memory consumption
 - Low execution speed